Embassies responsible for migration matters

 • collect a residence permit card.

 If you live in a country/territory where there is no Swedish embassy or consulate-general, you should instead contact a Swedish embassy or consulate-general in another country/territory.
-Here you can found out which embassy or consulate general is responsible for your application.
+In some locations, you can be interviewed via video link.
+In that case, you visit the embassy or consulate-general in that location, but another embassy will be responsible for your application and will be able to answer your questions.
+Here you can find out where to turn:

 Schengen visa